The_Technical_Mindset

 A lot of software development is about refining ideas over time.
 Rarely does the first version of a solution end up being the final one.

-I like revisiting earlier decisions, simplifying things when possible, and improving parts of a system as my understanding grows.
+I like revisiting earlier decisions, simplifying things when possible, and improving areas as my understanding of the project grows.

 Performance Awareness

-Performance matters, but I prefer to approach it pragmatically: measure first, then improve where it actually makes a difference.
+Performance matters, but I approach it pragmatically: measure first, then improve where it actually makes a difference.

-Sometimes that means improving inefficient queries, sometimes it’s reducing unnecessary work on the frontend.
-The goal is simply to keep systems responsive and reliable.
+Sometimes that means fixing inefficient queries, sometimes reducing unnecessary work on the frontend.
+The goal is to keep things responsive and reliable.

 Developer Preferences